Template

 State based select - Control Day/Night mode of a camera

-This show how a state based template select can be used to call a service.
+This show how a state based template select can be used to perform an action.

 template: